Ulysses vs. iA Writer: A New Comparison

 With version 5, iA Writer has matured into a competent, streamlined writing app that maintains a lot of the austerity that made it distinctive, while adding key functionality to help accommodate more writing styles, content types, and author preferences.

-However you think of it, it remains a focused way to write, and doesn’t require a subscription to use—an elephant whose presence in the room we’ll examine shortly.
+It remains a lean and focused way to write, and doesn’t require a subscription to use—an elephant whose presence in the room we’ll examine shortly.

 What’s New in Ulysses